Benefits of our Advanced Qi-Cupping therapy sessions.

-Facilitates the movement if Qi and blood systemically and locally
+Our Advanced Qi-Cupping facilitates the movement of Qi energy and blood systemically and locally.

-Moves stagnation, drains fluids, breaks up and expels congestion
+Our advanced Qi Cupping therapy moves stagnation, drains fluids, breaks up and expels congestion, Relieves inflammation

 Strengthens the immune system by promoting the flow of lymphatic fluid

-Cleans the blood and lymph and helps to balance pH levels
+our advanced Qi Cupping techniques also clean the blood and lymph helping to balance pH levels.

 Medium, Strong, Massage available

 Cupping may be applied to neck, shoulders, upper arms, back, sacral area, abdomen, hip, thigh and calves.

 *****The Difference Between Bruising and Cupping Discoloration.